-Edamame, or immature soybean, is one of the most popular ingredients in Japanese cuisine.
-It is most commonly served as an appetizer, but it can also be sweetened and served as dessert.
-Nowadays, some people even eat it as a “healthier” alternative to popcorn.1
+Edamame, or immature soybean, is one of the most popular foods in Japanese cuisine.
+It is most commonly served as a snack,1 but it can also be sweetened and turned into ice cream.2 Interestingly, some people even eat it as a "healthier" alternative to popcorn.3

-But while it has been widely praised for the bulk of vitamins and nutrients it supposedly possesses, edamame can potentially expose you to a variety of health risks when eaten in excess, or when eaten raw or undercooked.
+While edamame has been widely praised for the bulk of vitamins and nutrients it supposedly possesses, it can potentially expose you to various health risks when eaten in excess, or when eaten raw or undercooked.
 For more information about edamame and its possible effects, continue reading this article.

 What Is Edamame?

-Edamame soybeans contain high amounts of lectins and other harmful toxins, which are introduced to your digestive system when eaten.
+Edamame contains high amounts of harmful toxins, which are introduced to your digestive system when eaten.
 Unfortunately, the toxic effects of these components may not be easily and immediately observed in your body; however, various disorders and conditions can develop over time.

-One of the most pernicious toxins found in edamame are lectins.
-Plant lectins are proteins that function as a defense mechanism for the plant.
-Some of these have been observed to be pro-inflammatory, immunotoxic, neurotoxic and cytotoxic.
-Lectins are commonly found in grains and beans, with soybeans and wheat being the worst sources.
-Because edamame is an immature soybean, there’s no question that it contains the same alarming levels of this protein as mature soybeans.
+One of the most pernicious toxins found in edamame is lectins.
+These are proteins that function as a defense mechanism for the plant.
+Some of these have been observed to be pro-inflammatory, immunotoxic, neurotoxic and cytotoxic.6,7 Lectins are commonly found in grains and beans, with soybeans and wheat being the worst sources.
+Since edamame is an immature soybean, there's no question that it contains the same alarming levels of this protein as mature soybeans.

 In addition to the lectin content, edamame is filled with phytoestrogens.
-These are chemicals that are functionally similar to estrogen, and can negatively impact male fertility and increase breast cancer risk in women.5
+These are chemicals that are functionally similar to estrogen, and may negatively impact male fertility and increase breast cancer risk in women.8,9

-Edamame contains proteins, calcium and various vitamins,6 but unfortunately, these are easily overshadowed by the high amounts of toxins and harmful materials in the beans.
-The only form of soy that is ideal for human consumption is fermented soy, which is usually available as tempeh, miso and natto, because fermentation deactivates these toxins.
+Edamame contains protein, vitamins and minerals,10 but unfortunately, these are easily overshadowed by its negative effects on your health.
+The only form of soy ideal for human consumption is fermented soy, which is usually available as tempeh, miso and natto, because fermentation deactivates toxins.

-However, the majority of Americans don’t consume fermented soy.
+However, the majority of Americans don't consume fermented soy.
 If they do incorporate soy into their diet, they typically consume unfermented varieties like tofu, soy milk and edamame.
-Some of the possible health effects that unfermented soy can have on the body include:
+Some notable chemicals found in soy that can cause health problems include:

-If you want to enjoy the benefits of soybeans without the fear of suffering the consequences, make sure that you only consume organic soybeans that has been traditionally fermented.
+If you want to enjoy the benefits of soybeans without the fear of suffering the consequences, make sure that you only consume fermented soybeans that are certified organic.